berndporr/fir1/README.md

 The subdirectory `firj` contains an Android project.
 Load it into Android studio and build it either as a release or debug binary.
-This generates an Android aar which you can import into your project.
+This generates an Android aar which you import into your project.
 See the `InstrumentedTest.java` for an instructional example.

 ### Python